huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ### Research Interests

 **① AI Coding: Eval-driven Agent & LLM Improvement** *(Core)*
 At Huawei, I serve as the project lead for building a task-level automated evaluation system for HarmonyOS/OpenHarmony coding agents from the ground up, using it to drive coding-agent and LLM improvement.
 This work was selected as a key technical foundation for **[DevEco Code](https://gitcode.com/openharmony-sig/deveco-code)** and the official ArkTS AI Coding white paper presented in the **HDC 2026 keynote**.
+The **SWE-OpenHarmony Benchmark**, which I lead, is scheduled to launch on the official HarmonyOS website as an official benchmark and leaderboard for incremental OpenHarmony app development *(coming soon)*.
 *([DevEco Code](https://gitcode.com/openharmony-sig/deveco-code) · SWE-OpenHarmony Benchmark · BigCodeBench · StarCoder 2 · Coding Agent Evaluation · Code LLM Post-training · SFT/RLHF · Eval-driven Optimization)*

 **② AI Infrastructure & Performance Optimization**